zachs18/rust/ptr_metadata-v2 sketch.md

 ## Trivial metadata

-When constructing `Metadata`, fields may be omitted if they are "trivial".
+When constructing `Metadata`, fields may be omitted if they are "trivial", with the same semantics as if they were given a default value under [RFC #3681](https://github.com/rust-lang/rfcs/blob/master/text/3681-default-field-values.md).

 When `as`-casting pointers, any pointer can be `as`-casted to a pointer whose pointee has trivial metadata.

+Name bikeshedding: same as existing `Thin`.

 The following types have trivial metadata: